Lzhushuai/tensorflow_template/README.md

 ## Quick Start

 The example is about the iris classification question.
+You can find the data and code at [examples](./examples)

 1. Create a model class which inherit the [BaseModel](./base/base_model.py)
     ```python